Frequently Asked Questions from Prospective Applicants

 How should my references submit their letters?
 Can they send their letters to the department directly?
 Can I mail them to you?

 Once you fill out their contact information in the online application system, your references will receive an email link to an electronic submission portal.
 This is the fastest and most reliable way for them to submit their letters.
-If your references have problems uploading their letters, please contact the department’s Graduate Program Assistant, Gaylene Wolfe .
+If your references have problems uploading their letters, please contact the department’s Graduate Coordinator, Gaylene Wolfe .

 Do I need to send an official copy of a transcript from an institution at which I took one course, even if that course is reported on another transcript?